-Trichotillomania is a hair loss condition that’s also diagnosed as a psychological condition.
-As it causes individuals to pull their hair involuntarily, the repeated hair pulling leads to hair loss in the areas that are manipulated on a regular basis.
+While trichotillomania is a hair loss condition, it is also diagnosed as a psychological condition since it causes individuals to pull their hair involuntarily.
+The repeated hair pulling action leads to hair loss in the areas that are manipulated on a regular basis by the patient.

 A person can be diagnosed with trichotillomania if:

-- The repeated pulling out of one’s hair results in noticeable hair loss.
+- The repeated pulling out of the hair results in noticeable hair loss

-- The condition causes significant distress or interference in one’s life.
-(1)
+- The condition causes significant distress or interference in the life of the person (1)

-The main cause of this disorder is thought to be anxiety.
-There are other theories that the condition is brought about by genetics, OCD or stress.
-The diagnosis of trichotillomania is based on a history of hair pulling, observation of the patients’ behavior and microscopic evidence of broken hair at the affected area.
+The main cause of this psychological disorder is thought to be anxiety but there are other theories that the condition is the result of genetics, OCD or stress.
+The diagnosis of trichotillomania is made based on a history of hair pulling, observation of the patients’ behavior and microscopic evidence of broken hair at the affected area.

-Modern medicine has not discovered one certain treatment that works best for everyone suffering from the disease.
+Modern medicine has not discovered one particular treatment that can be described as “the best option” for everyone suffering from the disease.
 The two treatment options widely recommended by doctors are:

-- Cognitive-Behavior Therapy (CBT) – Therapy that seeks to alter the behavior of the person by identifying and focusing on the triggers for hair pulling in the patient.
+- Cognitive-Behavior Therapy (CBT) – A therapy option that seeks to alter the behavior of the person by identifying and focusing on the triggers for hair pulling in the patient.
 The attending doctor seeks to redirect and form positive responses to the triggers.

-- Medications – There has not been one particular medicine discovered to work for all Trichotillomania patients.
-Consult with your physician to see if any medications are appropriate for the treatment of your symptoms.
+- Medications – As of the writing of this article, there has not been one particular medicine discovered to work for all trichotillomania patients.
+Consult with your physician to see if any medications are appropriate for the treatment of your specific symptoms.

 Can Hair Transplant Help?

-A hair transplant is not recommended if this psychological condition persists.
-Hair will regrow in many cases after the treatment of underlying causes and when a patient with trichotillomania stops with his/her hair pulling behavior.
+A hair transplant is not recommended if this psychological condition persists for a patient.
+Hair will regrow in many cases after the treatment of the underlying causes of the condition and when a patient with trichotillomania stops his/her hair pulling behavior.
 However, hair regrowth is not always complete in these patients and constant traction on hair follicles may cause permanent hair loss.

-We do not recommend a hair transplant for at least 6-12 months after the patient stops the hair pulling behavior.
-We also prefer to wait until after successful completion of treatment for the underlying psychological condition.
+We do not recommend a hair transplant for at least 6-12 months after the patient stops the hair pulling behavior in order to make sure the behavior of hair pulling does not start again.
+We also prefer to wait until after the successful completion of any treatment for the underlying psychological condition.

-We would like to re-evaluate the condition after 6 months from the discontinuation of hair pulling behavior.
-If there is no clinical evidence of new balding patches following the waiting period and if a microscopic scalp analysis shows no new lesions, a hair transplant is an option.
+We will reevaluate the condition 6 months after the discontinuation of hair pulling behavior.
+If there is no clinical evidence of new balding patches following the waiting period and, if a microscopic scalp analysis shows no new lesions, a hair transplant is then a viable option.

 (1) Robin Zasio, Psy.D., LCSW, The Anxiety Treatment Center of Sacramento